LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

       ...
 ```

 We can see here a common implementation of a Mixin.
-They are usually parents
+They usually are parents
 along other classes, and can take advantage of that by invoking other parents
-methods using `super` as in this example.
+methods using `super` too.

 Although we could define elsewhere a save function that takes as an argument
 our object, this design can make life easier for a potential end user, because